Margaret Treuer: Career

 In Washington, D.C., Treuer worked for the reestablishment of the Menominee Indian Reservation alongside Silvia Wilbur and Ada Deer.
 She also volunteered with the Native American Rights Fund.
 She evaluated tribal courts for the Bureau of Indian Affairs and was a tribal advocate for the Housing Assistance Council's low-income program.
-She became Minnesota's first Native American woman lawyer in 1977.
+She became Minnesota's first female Native American lawyer in 1977.
 Upon her return to Minnesota, she established a legal practice with Paul Day that was Minnesota's first Native American law firm.

 Treuer worked as a lawyer, tribal court judge, and federal magistrate for many years.
 She was a lawyer for Red Lake schools and a contract tribal judge for the Bois Forte Band of Chippewa in the 1980s.
 She served as a judge for the Red Lake Nation in the 1990s and for the Leech Lake Reservation beginning in 1998.
 In 1995, she made a statement before the United States Senate Committee on Indian Affairs concerning the Indian Tribal Justice Act.

 Treuer received a Lifetime Achievement Award from the National Association of Women Judges in 2012.